priyanshpsalian/SEM-6/README.md

 # Semester 6 Work and Study Materials Repository

-This GitHub repository contains all the work and study materials that I completed during my fifth semester.
+This GitHub repository contains all the work and study materials that I completed during my sixth semester.

 ## Description